Schützenpanzer Lang HS.30

 The Schützenpanzer Lang HS.30, officially designated as Schützenpanzer, lang, Typ 12-3 or abbreviated as SPz lg 12-3, (German for "Infantry tank, long, Type 12-3"), (Note: The HS.30 was named Schützenpanzer lang ("Infantry tank long") to distinguish it from the Schützenpanzer SPz 11-2 Kurz by Hotchkiss, which entered service with the German armed forces around the same time.
 The Hotchkiss design was much shorter than the HS.30 and was given the designation Schützenpanzer kurz ("infantry tank short").) was a West German infantry fighting vehicle developed between 1956 and 1958.
 It was designed by the Swiss company Hispano-Suiza and powered by a Rolls-Royce engine.
 Due to initial mechanical issues, only 2,176 units were produced out of the 10,680 originally planned.
-The vehicle was equipped with a 20 mm autocannon, which was a typical armament for infantry fighting vehicles of that era.
+The vehicle was equipped with a 20 mm autocannon.

 The HS.30's design was plagued by numerous flaws and drawbacks, which eventually led to a significant political scandal in West Germany during the 1960s.
 Of the 2,176 SPz HS.30 and its variants built by 1962, the German government paid 517 million DM, translating to approximately 238,000 DM per vehicle.
 The HS.30 first entered service with the Panzergrenadier battalions in 1960, but was gradually replaced by the more advanced Marder infantry fighting vehicle starting in 1971.